FREE SHIPPING ON ALL STANDARD DELIVERY IN CONTINENTAL US

 In ancient Egypt, the tables were generally low and with four legs, although there were some with only three legs.
 Typically they were round, and made of wood or stone.

-hey were not commonly used by the living, but many were placed in tombs, as offering tables!
+Curiously, they were not commonly used by the living, but many were placed in tombs, as offering tables!

 The custom of guests at the dinner table reflects the social hierarchy that prevailed in each time period.
 In the classical era, dinners represented the strong link between sovereigns and their subjects.